 - The WordPress theme and plugin stack: main responsible for the workload our server needs to process during the building phase.

-- Our WordPress hosting server: responsible for building web pages (Web Application speed).
+- Our WordPress server: responsible for building web pages (Web Application speed).

-- Provider network infrastructure: in charge of delivering requests and contents (Network speed).
+- Provider of network infrastructure: in charge of delivering requests and contents (Network speed).

 We are lucky, we are able to measure effectively our Web application and network speeds by using a unique metric: TTFB – Time to first byte.

-There is no need for extra tools, we can use our own browser.
+There is no need for extra tools, you can use your own browser.
 In our case we will use Chrome and its Developer Tools Network panel (learn how to use it).

 On the left column, we have all the elements requested.
 Don’t get overwhelmed, we will only work with the first request, in our case, our main HTML page at wetopi.com:

-Above our TTFB is 162 ms. This is an excellent result.
-Read on this next section the checklist we followed.
+Above our TTFB is 31.57 ms. This is an excellent result.
+Read on the next section the checklist we followed to achieve this result.

 Let’s see the “admin speed“.
-This next capture shows a much higher TTFB.
-It’s the time measured when, being in our WordPress admin panel, we press “Save Draft”.
-Below, a capture taken while working on this post:
+This next capture shows a much higher TTFB, 327.38 ms. It’s the time measured when, being in our WordPress admin panel, we press “Update”.
+Below, a capture taken while working on this post.